aura-automation/aura-automation.github.io/docs/deploydata.md

 DeployData XML is used to configure EAR file while deploying.
 Configuration like virtual host, ejb bindings etc can be managed using deploydata.

-You can download an example sample deploydata.xml from [here] (deploydata.xml).
+You can download an example sample deploydata.xml from [here] (/docs/deploydata.xml).

 Below is the description of deploydata tags